jwowillo/butler/README.md

 ## Documentation

-Documentation is located in directory 'doc' in Markdown files for the project requirements and design.
+Documentation is in directory 'doc' in Markdown files for the project requirements and design.
 PDFs generated from these are also included.

-Online API documentation is located at godoc.org/github.com/jwowillo/butler.
+API documentation is located at godoc.org/github.com/jwowillo/butler.